Best Auto Insurance for First Responders in 2025 (See the Top 10 Companies Here)

 Who has the best first responder discounts for auto insurance?

 Discount amounts vary from state to state, but Geico and Progressive offer some of the highest savings for first responders, sometimes up to 25% off.
-Read more in our article: Geico vs. Progressive Auto Insurance Review.
+Read more in our Geico vs. Progressive Auto Insurance Review.

 How do you prove you are a first responder for auto insurance?